-Allowing users to link their LinkedIn account to your site requires LinkedIn app.
-Navigate to the LinkedIn developer site at https://developer.linkedin.com/ and click on the My Apps link on the menu bar in the header.
+Navigate to the LinkedIn developer site at https://developer.linkedin.com and click on the My Apps link located on the menu bar in the header.

 Once you have logged in, you will be redirected to My Applications page.
-Click on Create Application button to add new app.
+Click on the Create Application button to add a new app.

 Step 2 - Setting Up Application

-To correctly create the application, please fill in the sections of the application which are explained below:
+In the new application form, fill in the details of the application which are briefly explained below:

-Company Name - Select an existing company or choose New Company.
-If you select new company, you will be asked to enter a company name.
+Company Name - Select an existing company or choose a New Company.
+If you select a new company, you will be asked to enter a company name.